baharmon/lectures/content/drone-data-analytics/_index.md

 # Future Work
 * 5 years of drone surveys
+* Maps for seeding & management
+* Analysis of rainfall & temperature
+* New ground control points
 * New drone
 * New sensors
-* New ground control points
-* Maps for planting and management